People

 Team

 May leads an upcoming domain in Mental Wellbeing.
-She also oversees a development program for Octava’s bursary recipients, and supports communications-related work for the Foundation
+She also oversees a development program for Octava’s bursary recipients, and supports communications-related work for the Foundation.

 Advisors